 As we have said, these games are shooting for maximum realism and therefore function as excellent simulators, but they are not as accessible for beginners.
 This is why we didn’t include them on our list, but if you want to know more about these games you can check out our list of the most realistic sim racing games on the market.

 There are plenty of different sim racing options out there on the market, but not all are great choices for beginners.
 There are some key things to look out for when choosing your first sim racing game, and these can make or break your experience.
-Knowing what the key things are will allow you to make an informed decision as to which one to go for first.
+The best choices for beginners are games like Project Cars 2 and Gran Turismo 7.